 Receive medical care right away after a harmful car accident in Texas.
 Go to the nearest hospital without delay.
 Keep copies of medical evidence, including scans, x-rays and reports from your doctor.
 If given a treatment plan, stick to its requirements precisely.
 Document every step of your medical care for future reference.

 Keep a personal injury journal where you describe how you are feeling and how the injury has impacted your life.
 Medical and injury documentation could help you prove the extent of your injuries and damages to an insurance company.
-Contact a San Antonio personal injury lawyer soon after your crash for assistance with the claims process and evidence collection.
+Contact a qualified injury lawyer in San Antonio soon after your crash for assistance with the claims process and evidence collection.